 Teachers will need:

-First, administer the True/False Insurance Pretest and review the questions out loud with the students.
-Explain that this test is not for a grade but is designed to gauge their prior knowledge of insurance.
+First, administer the Insurance Pre-test and review the questions out loud with the students.
+Explain that this test is not for a grade but is designed to gauge their existing knowledge of insurance.
 Time the pretest for about 5 minutes.(10 minutes)

 Encourage the students to take notes since the information will be used in the activities.(15 minutes)

-Go through and explain to the students the Lines of Insurance PowerPoint presentation.
+Go through and explain to the students the "Major Lines of Insurance" PowerPoint.
 Take the time to answer questions and go slow.(15 minutes)

 Last, give a writing homework assignment.
 There are two suggested assignments.
-The teacher can make the final decision on which, or both, to assign.
+You, as the teacher, can make the final decision on which, or both, to assign.